FasterSpeeding/Tan-chan/docs/usage.md

 but with the added feature that slash command option descriptions are parsed from the docstring.
 This supports Google's doc style, NumPy's doc style, and Sphinx's "reST" doc style.

+### Commands

+Tan-chan provides several Tanjun commands which all rely on the separate Yuyo component client library.
+To ensure a compatible Yuyo version is present you should install Tan-chan with the `tanchan[yuyo]` install flag.

+`"tanchan.components"` can be passed to [Client.load_modules][tanjun.clients.Client.load_modules] as a shorthand to add all of these commands and component handlers to a bot at once .

-### Help command
+##### Help command

-Tan-chan implements commands which give users more information about the commands loaded in a bot.
+Tan-chan implements help commands which give users more information about the commands loaded in a bot.

-By default only the message command
+The message command this introduces can either be called as `{prefix}help` to get a list of all available commands or as `{prefix}help {command name}` to get more information about a specific command.
+Commands are grouped by the name of their linked component by default so it's important to make sure you're passing legible `name=`s to [tanjun.Component.\_\_init\_\_][tanjun.components.Component.__init__].

+By default slash command functionality is turned off but this can be enabled using [tanchan.components.config.HelpConfig][].

-These can be added to a bot by calling [Client.load_modules][tanjun.clients.Client.load_modules] with `"tanchan.components.help"` (or `"tanchan.components"` if you want all of Tan-chan's commands).
+These commands can be added to a bot by calling [Client.load_modules][tanjun.clients.Client.load_modules] with `"tanchan.components.help"`.

-### Eval command
+##### Eval command

-Tan-chan implements an eval command which allows bot owners to dynamically evaluate code in the bot's runtime.
+Tan-chan implements eval commands which allow bot owners to dynamically evaluate code in the bot's runtime.

-By default only the

-`eval_guild_ids`
+The message command this introduces can be called simply by sending `{prefix}eval` followed by a markdown codeblock of the code to execute.

+The slash eval command isn't included by default but this can be set to be declared globally or for specific guilds using [tanchan.components.config.EvalConfig][] and its relevant `eval_guild_ids` option.

-These can be added to a bot by calling [Client.load_modules][tanjun.clients.Client.load_modules] with `"tanchan.components.eval"` (or `"tanchan.components"` if you want all of Tan-chan's commands).
+These commands can be added to a bot by calling [Client.load_modules][tanjun.clients.Client.load_modules] with `"tanchan.components.eval"`.